ahsanimran-academic/ahsanimran-academic/README.md

 - 🔭 I’m currently working on **Translation of a Wearable Fetal Movement Monitor towards Stillbirth Prevention** funded by 'Wellcome Leap'

-- 🌱 I’m currently learning **Multi-agent Deep Reinforcement Learning to design policies for autonomous agents**
+- 🌱 I’m currently learning **Agentic LLM-RL with diverse objectives**

 - 👯 I’m willing to collaborate on **Wearable Technologies and Sensor Signal Processing based research projects**